metason/SAXR/README.md

 ## Data Reps

-Data Reps are a collection of simple represenations of data elements that will be visualized in the XR front-end application.
-They are encoded as JSON file:
+Data Reps are a collection of simple representations of data elements that will be visualized in the XR front-end application.
+They are encoded as JSON file, such as:

 ```json
 [